Bira/octopus-carnival/_drafts/dfrpg-adventurers-chapter-07-2.md

 DFRPG takes that and re-simplifies it a bit.
-The combat rules still have the same hit locations as core GURPS, but you don't have to buy a separate piece of armor for every one, and the list of different mateirals has been pared down considerably.
+The combat rules still have the same hit locations as core GURPS, but you don't have to buy a separate piece of armor for every one, and the list of different materials has been pared down considerably.
 Every line on the table is a different material with a specific DR, and the columns have the price and weight for a full suit of that material and also for smaller pieces covering the head, arms, legs, hands, feet, and body